-TPT is a tool for functional testing in all phases of the embedded software development.
+TPT is a user-friendly tool for functional testing in all phases of the embedded software development.

-TPT is able to execute the test cases in many well-known execution environments like MATLAB/Simulink by The Mathworks, TargetLink by dSPACE, dSPACE HIL, LABCAR and ASCET by ETAS, or AUTOSAR.
-The test are real-time capable.
-The tests are executed, assessed and documented entirely automatically.
+TPT assists you with creating appropriate assessment rules to assess your test cases in more depth.
+You can also link requirements to test cases, state variants and assessment rules in TPT.
+TPT shows you which of those items need a review when a linked requirement has undergone a change.
+TPT is able to execute your test cases in many well-known execution environments like MATLAB/Simulink by The Mathworks, TargetLink by dSPACE, dSPACE HIL, LABCAR and ASCET by ETAS, or AUTOSAR.
+The tests are real-time capable and are executed, assessed and documented entirely automatically by TPT.

 Learn how to get the most out of TPT.